“Creative people are flaky.”

 You’ll probably need to work longer hours, but that’s the trade-off for the instant gratification of having time for yourself embedded in your workday.

-Try this tip when you don’t have urgent deadlines.
+Try this tip for meeting deadlines when you don’t have urgent tasks.
 Knowing you occasionally have this freedom might help motivate you at crunch time.

 2. Work on your laptop at 50% battery (without access to your charger)